jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/04-Strings.md

 ### !question

-Given a string, return the sum of the indexes where a character can be found.
+Given a string, return the sum of the indexes.

 ```js